umutphp/hacker-laws-action/README.md

 # Hacker Laws Action

-An action to add random hacker law as a comment to the pull request.
+An action to an add random hacker law (from [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) ) as a comment to the pull request.

 ## Usage